juliaTrummer/codeish/README.md

 # codeish
-App for programming and computer basics
+Code[ish] is an  App for students and teachers in primary school.
+It should help understand how Computers work and show students basic programming.